Microesque/LCD/README.md

 - Don't get scared by the "LICENCE" file or license comments written in the code files.
 It's just a basic MIT license.
-It only states that, you have the right to do literally anything you want with these codes (this includes commercial use and modification) as long as you credit the original author.
+It only states that, you have the right to do literally anything you want with these codes (this includes commercial use and modification) as long as you credit the original author (only if you publish it).